leohemsted/smartypants.py/README.rst

     conjunction with one (or both) of the other quote options ("q" or "b").
-    Thus, if you wish to apply all SmartyPants transformations (quotes, en- and em-dashes, and ellipses) and also translate ``&quot;`` entities into regular quotes so SmartyPants can educate them, you should pass the following to the smarty_pants attribute:
+    Thus, if you wish to apply all SmartyPants transformations (quotes, en- and em-dashes, and ellipses) and also translate ``&quot;`` entities into regular quotes so SmartyPants can educate them.

 Caveats